open-xchange/appsuite-middleware/documentation/Components/Sharing/sharing.md

 ### Capabilities

+Capabilities for guest user account may be configured in different modes.

 tbd.

 ### Anonymous Guest Users

 If a "share link" is created, this results in an implicit creation of an anonymous guest user account on the server.
 The "secret" to access the shared contents is the share token itself that is encoded in the generated share link, so that everybody that knows the share link is able to access the shared contents.
 Optionally, such an anonymous share link may be secured with an additional PIN code.
 Guest users will be prompted to enter this PIN code when attempting to access the share.

 To have a strict separation between different shared contents, each time a folder or item is shared using the "Get a link" method, a designated anonymous guest account for this share is used.
 Consequently, each time such an anonymous share is revoked, this guest account is terminated again with no further delay.
+Additionally, such an anonymous guest entity can only be applied to the permission set of the folder or item the original link was created for, i.e. it's not possible to add more shared contents to an anonymous guest - in contrast to an invited, named guest user.

 Besides the common restrictions for guest accounts outlined above, the following applies for anonymous guest user accounts:

 * No e-mail address or display name
 * No password, if no PIN was assigned by the sharing user
-* A password that may only be changed by the sharing user, if a PIN code was set
+* A password that may only be changed by editing the link, if a PIN code was set
+* Anonymous guest users may only receive "read-only" access permissions to the shared item

 __Administrator Notes:__

-* The PIN code for anonymous guest users is stored using symmetrical encryption in the database, therefore, an encryption key needs to be specific via the property `com.openexchange.share.cryptKey` in `share.properties`
+* The PIN code for anonymous guest users is stored using symmetrical encryption in the database, therefore, an encryption key needs to be specified via the property `com.openexchange.share.cryptKey` in `share.properties`

 ### Named Guest Users